The Aquarium of the Pacific welcomes people of all abilities to explore the Pacific Ocean.

 - Honda Pacific Visions Theater film features smell, fog, wind, and rumbling seats.

 - Special sensory devices are available to further enhance the Honda Pacific Visions Theater experience.
 The Aquarium worked with leading ‘virtual touch’ technology firm Ultrahaptics to develop a way for visitors who are blind and deaf to ‘feel’ the film using mid-air touch devices.
 The devices use ultrasonic speakers to project shapes, textures, and effects directly onto the user’s hands.
 Visitors using the device will experience sensations of bubbles popping, the rush of the ocean, and more.
 Ask at info desk.
-5 devices are available per film showing.
+A limited number of devices are available per film showing.
 The film shows every 15 minutes.

 - The CO2 Lift in the culmination gallery provides a tactile representation of the weight of CO2 produced by emissions of various types of vehicles.